 The show’s stripped back nature appealed to McCartney.
 He had recently concluded a world tour, as documented on the 1990 live album Tripping The Live Fantastic.
 Unplugged stood in direct contrast to the stadium shows, and allowed him to explore a different side of his vast back catalogue and informally record a few cover versions.

 Unlike many other artists who appeared on Unplugged, McCartney’s band used no amplifiers.
 Instead a range of microphones were positioned around the stage to pick up sound from vocals and acoustic instruments.

 The band also rehearsed a number of other songs including ‘Mother Nature’s Son’, ‘Figure Of Eight’, ‘Cut Across Shorty’, ‘Heartbreak Hotel’, ‘Heart Of The Country’, ‘She’s My Baby’, and ‘Mrs Vandebilt’.

 McCartney, evidently taken with the stripped-back format of Unplugged, undertook a six-date European tour between May and July 1991.
 The dates were in Spain, England, Italy and Denmark; a planned seventh date in Paris was cancelled.

-The album was released in May 1991 in the UK, where it peaked at number seven in the album chart.
+The album was released on 13 May 1991 in the UK, where it peaked at number seven in the album chart.
 It was issued the following month in the US, where it reached number 14 and became his highest charting album in almost a decade.